Aero Engineers Australia: History

 AEA was established by Graham Swannell in Perth in 1978 in order fill the gap in airworthiness people authorised to approve the design of modifications and repairs in Western Australia.
 Originally starting with a few desks in a part-owned hangar at Jandakot Airport, the practice grew and moved to its current location at 1 Eagle Drive in 1990.
 In 1995, the company established its second office at Parafield Airport in Adelaide to widen its client base and better serve existing customers in the Adelaide region.
 In 2000, AEA joined with HSJ aviation and founded its third office at Sydney's Bankstown Airport.
 The company has since gone on to establish offices at Brisbane and Melbourne.

 In 2003, a Cessna 404 crashed at Jandakot Airport.
-On investigation, the ATSB found a replacement bush used in one of the engine fuel pumps and approved by AEA had seized, causing the engine to fail shortly after takeoff.
+On investigation, the Australian Transport Safety Bureau found a replacement bush used in one of the engine fuel pumps and approved by AEA had seized, causing the engine to fail shortly after takeoff.
 The pilot chose to turn the plane around to attempt a landing at the airport.
 However the plane’s speed fell below the best airspeed and it crashed in bushland.
-The pilot's quick actions saved the lives of 3 passengers.
+The pilot's quick actions saved the lives of three passengers.
 The families and employer of the victims are suing the Civil Aviation Safety Authority though AEA, as many of the other companies involved have since ceased trading.

 In 2010 AEA was bought by the Nova Defence Group to expand Nova's business into the commercial sector.